Network driven sampling; a critical threshold for design effects: The gap between sampling with and without-replacement

-This simulation compares the \tp to without replacement network sampling.
+For mathematical tractability, the theorems above make two simplifications.
+First, the theorems use the \tpns, which samples with-replacement.
+Second, the theorems study the IPW estimator.
+The simulations in this section (and in the rest of the paper) use a more realistic setting.
+First, the simulated samples are collected without-replacement.
+Second, the simulations study the Volz-Heckathorn estimator.
+These simulation results find that the Markov model with the IPW estimator is a good approximation to the more realistic model, so long as the number of sampled nodes is much smaller than the population size, as predicted by Theorem \ref{thm:upperRn}.

 The simulations are performed on networks simulated from the Stochastic Blockmodel.
-The ten panels in Figure \ref{fig:replacement} correspond to ten different networks that are simulated from ten different Stochastic Blockmodels.
-Each of the ten networks has $N =$10k nodes, equally balanced between group zero and group one.
-The probability of a connection between two nodes in different blocks is $r$ and the probability of connection between two nodes in the same block is $p+r$.
-Figure \ref{fig:replacement} controls the parameters $p$ and $r$ with the expected degree $rN + pN/2$ and the second eigenvalue of $\mathscr{P} = \E(D)^{-1} \E(A)$,
+The ten panels in Figure \ref{fig:replacement} correspond to ten different model settings.
+Each of the ten models has $N =$10k nodes, equally balanced between group zero and group one.
+The probability of a connection between two nodes in different blocks is $r$ and the probability of connection between two nodes in the same block is $p$.
+Figure \ref{fig:replacement} parameterizes this model via (1) the expected degree $(p+r)N/2$ and (2) the second eigenvalue of $\mathscr{P} = \E(D)^{-1} \E(A)$,

 where expectations are under the Stochastic Blockmodel (cf example on page 1893 of \cite{rohe2012sp}).
 In group zero, $y_i = 0$ and in group one, $y_i =1$.
 The horizontal axis in each plot represents the sample size; the vertical axis represents the design effect (as estimated via simulation).
 The five columns of plots correspond to five different values of $\lambda_2(\mathscr{P})$.